 Cauliflower Pizza Crust replaces ordinary crust with cauliflower, mixed with cheese and a few other ingredients to make a largely carb/gluten-free base.

 Using cauliflower to make pizza crust is nothing new, but me trying it is.
-I have had just had no desire to try it because it sounded bland, mealy and overall uninteresting.
+I have had just had no desire to try it because to me it sounded bland, mealy and overall uninteresting.

-I thought it was going to be a fad that would fizzle out quickly.
+At first, I really thought it was going to be a fad that would fizzle out quickly.

 But, it hasn’t.